CVs & Resumes Career Change Advice Interviews Job Hunting Articles Outplacement Consultancy About Us

 Should you include a profile?

-• A well written, factual Profile is useful to position you in the job market and to summarise your area of expertise, skills and career aim.
-Care needs to be taken to write factually so avoid self-congratulatory adjectives such as 'dynamic, highly motivated', `enthusiastic´etc - recruiters have heard them all before!
+• A well written, factual Profile is useful to position you in the job market and to summarise your area of expertise, skills and aim.

 Is it better to commence with education or experience?

-• Choose and position your words strategically - commence with your strengths and key competencies
+• Choose and position your words strategically - commence with your strongest points as they match market demand.

 • If the lack of a qualification is a handicap, redress the balance by commencing with your experience